 At this point on my creative journey I feel rich to have a body of work that bleeds across many creative disciplines making it both diverse and difficult to box.

 I'm based in Scotland and fortunate to travel with my work taking me throughout the UK, Europe, NYC and NZ.

 Depending on the project I will work as Lead Artist | Director | Designer | Deviser | Actor | Adviser | Performer...

-The past seven years I have fallen in love with experimenting in making work for audiences of one or micro in Denmark and the UK.
+The past eight years I have fallen in love with experimenting in making work for audiences of one or micro in Denmark and the UK.
 My practice in this area is called Human Specific and has been researched over time initially whilst collaborating with Cantabile 2 and now solo.